Want more blogs from Esther? Click here to check out her other posts on the Miami Mom Collective!

 Special shout outs to: Janice Heller (Owner of Conscious Childbirth), Nayeehma Jones (Retired doula who does childbirth education and placenta encapsulation) and Marlo Robinson (Owner of A Mother’s Care Doula Services) on being wonderful birth professionals and an integral part of my story.

 PHOTO CREDIT: @THEREALPAULMORRIS

 My name is Esther McCant and I am from Miami, Florida.
 My family immigrated from Port-au-Prince, Haiti over 30 years ago.
-I consider myself to be Haitian-American although my husband and Florida native, Donnell, would beg to differ.
-I speak fluent Haitian-Creole and understand some French.
-We have four rambunctious, naturally-birth boys, ages 5, 3 and 2 and a newborn born June 2016.
-I USED to say that “… at this point in mothering, I am more interested in helping mothers have babies than to have more of our own (especially since the odds of having a girl next are CLEARLY bn against me so far!).”
+I consider myself to be Haitian-American and speak fluent Haitian-Creole and understand some French.
+I have four rambunctious, naturally-birth school-aged boys.
+I am more interested in helping mothers have babies than to have more of our own (especially since the odds of having a girl next are CLEARLY bn against me so far!).”
 But now I know, I am called to do it, pregnant or not!
-Some of my hobbies include spending quality time with my family, my friends at church, cooking, pinning recipes on Pinterest, reading (mostly online), karaoke, spoken word, and working out when I have a chance (my main workout consists of running after my 3 boys and breastfeeding my newborn below!).
+Some of my hobbies include spending quality time with my family, my friends at church, cooking, pinning recipes on Pinterest, reading (mostly online), karaoke, spoken word, and working out when I have a chance (my main workout consists of running after my 4 boys!).

 EDUCATION & PROFESSIONAL BACKGROUND